AntonioFasano/BloomR/README.md

 - BloomR development is now open source on Github.com.
 - Only 64 bit (it means less space).
 - Updated to R-3.1.2.
+- Generation of automatic HTML reports for web publishing or in PDF (PDF's require a separate large add-on to be downloaded separately)
 - New functions for bulk download using tickers from CSV files, from index constituents or from ticker vectors.
 - Simulated download allows to prepare scripts at home and test on Bloomberg terminal later.
 - Bulk and non-bulk download of many description fields.